Where did the Hennessey Fire begin? This resident says on her property

-Kathleen Coelingh woke up at around 6:40 on the morning of Aug.
+Kathleen Coelingh woke up around 6:40 a.m. on the morning of Aug.
 17 to the sound of thunder.
 But what she saw when she looked out her bedroom window was even more startling.

 Coelingh says she was the first person to spot and report what became known as the Hennessey Fire, sparked by a lightning strike in a chaparral stand on her property near Hennessey Ridge Road.
-By Friday it had merged with seven other fires, burned roughly 200,000 acres and forced thousands of people to flee their homes.
+By Friday, the fire had merged with seven other fires, burning roughly 200,000 acres and forcing thousands of people to flee their homes.

 “There was just a small little fire a few thousand yards away from our house,” she said.
 “It might have just been a bush or two burning.
 It was on a steep incline – very rugged, wild territory.”